 - 1 4 oz squeeze cap bottle like this one

 - Pour equal amounts of grapeseed oil and coconut oil into the squeeze cap bottle.

 - Add the vitamin E oil.
 Close and shake the bottle.

 - Apply lightly to damp hair before blow-drying or flat ironing your hair

 Though it works well as a heat protectant and promoting shiny hair, this doesn’t mean you won’t experience heat damage if you use heat devices constantly.

-If you’re interested in learning more about natural oils and how to use them for specific purposes to achieve optimal length and health, have a look at How to Grow Your Hair Healthy & Long with Natural Oils, a comprehensive guide about natural oils.
-Available in Kindle & paperback format.
-Subscribers get up to 30% off.
+Have a look at How to Grow Your Hair Healthy & Long with Natural Oils, a comprehensive guide about natural oils.

 The book is available in Kindle and paperback format.
 Subscribers get up to 20% off.
 Learn more HERE.